From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: The Lifecycle in Productionizing FMware

 \subsection{Agent(s)}

-Agents in FMware are autonomous components that leverage the decision-making and reasoning abilities of FMs to achieve tasks with minimal human input.
-They dynamically execute actions, interact with environments, and collaborate with other agents.
-By combining capabilities from previous software generations.
-In this new generation agents autonomously learn, adapt, and perform multi-step tasks, enhancing the functionality of FMware.
+Agents in FMware are autonomous components that leverage the decision-making and reasoning abilities of FM(s) to achieve tasks with minimal human input.
+They dynamically execute actions, interact with environments, and collaborate with other agents. \respto{1-5} These agents span diverse domains, from software engineering tools like SWE-agents~\cite{yang2024swe}, to open-ended embodied agents like Voyager~\cite{wang2023voyager}, customer support systems~\cite{koualty2024generative}, sales and marketing applications~\cite{shareef2024retailgpt}, computer use agents \cite{computeruse} that interact directly with software interfaces, and deep research agents \cite{deepresearch} that conduct multi-step information synthesis.
+By combining capabilities from previous software generations with autonomous learning and adaptation, this new generation of agents enhances the functionality of FMware across multiple application domains.

-\tinyskip \textbf{God Agents.} Monolithic ``God agents'' handling many tasks create complexity and maintenance challenges in production.
-In production, smaller specialized agents are preferred for modularity and reliability, offering better scalability and maintainability~\cite{rasal2024navigating,chen2024coder}.

-\tinyskip \textbf{Too Low-Level Tool Usage Abstraction.} Agents that require developers to interact with low-level tools increase system complexity and hinder scalability in production~\cite{yang2024swe}.
-When agents demand manual management of API calls or intricate state transitions, they become error-prone and harder to maintain.
-High-level abstractions, which hide tool interactions, are crucial for reducing bugs and allowing developers to focus on business logic rather than technical details.

-\tinyskip \textbf{Capability-Centric Instead of Use-Case-Centric Documentation for Tools.} Documentation that focuses on tool capabilities rather than specific use cases makes it harder for FMs to leverage these tools.
-FMs need clear, practical examples to better operate, as seen in adaptive systems like Voyager, where the agents excel at tool use by leveraging concrete use cases.
-Without this, the learning curve steepens, increasing the risk of errors and slowing agent evolution~\cite{wang2023voyager,yang2024swe,chen2024coder}.
-In production, use-case-driven guidance is crucial for building reliable systems~\cite{wang2023voyager}.